 Learn More: Article: Half of All Kids with ADHD Have a Learning Disability or Related Condition.
 Article by Larry Silver, MD.
 Published in ADDitude.

+One more ADHD-related issue is addiction.
 Addiction is a chronic disease.
 People with addictive disorders can be aware of their problem but are unable to stop it even if they want to.

 Misuse is different from addiction.
 Substance misuse does not always lead to addiction, while addiction involves regular misuse of substances or engagement in harmful behavior.